Abu Sa'id al-Jannabi

-Abu Sa'id Hasan ibn Bahram al-Jannabi (أبو سعيد حسن بن بهرام الجنابي; 845/855–913/914) was a Persian Shia and the founder of the Qarmatian state in Bahrayn (an area comprising the eastern parts of modern Saudi Arabia as well as the Persian Gulf).
+Abu Sa'id Hasan ibn Bahram al-Jannabi (أبو سعيد حسن بن بهرام الجنابي; 845/855–913/914) was an Arabized Persian Shia and the founder of the Qarmatian state in Bahrayn (an area comprising the eastern parts of modern Saudi Arabia as well as the Persian Gulf, overlapping the earlier historical Beth Qatraye region).
 By 899, his followers controlled large parts of the region, and in 900, he scored a major victory over an Abbasid army sent to subdue him.
 He captured the local capital, Hajar, in 903, and extended his rule south and east into Oman.
 He was assassinated in 913, and succeeded by his eldest son Sa'id.

 His religious teachings and political activities are somewhat unclear, as they are reported by later and usually hostile sources, but he seems to have shared the millennialist Isma'ili belief about the imminent return of the mahdī, hostility to conventional Islamic rites and rituals, and to have based the Qarmatian society on the principles of communal ownership and egalitarianism, with a system of production and distribution overseen by appointed agents.
 The Qarmatian "republic" he founded would last until the late 11th century.

 Early life

-Abu Sa'id was of Persian origin, from Jannaba in coastal Fars.
+Abu Sa'id was an Arabized Persian, from Bandar Ganaveh in coastal Fars.
 He was born sometime between 845 and 855, and was reportedly crippled on his left side.
-He later claimed (or it was claimed by his followers) that he had royal descent from the Sasanian dynasty, but in his early life he was a furrier or flour merchant, initially in his native Jannaba, and later in the vicinity of Kufa, where he moved.
+He later claimed (or it was claimed by his followers) that he had an Alid descent, or a royal descent from the Sasanian dynasty, but in his early life he was a furrier or flour merchant, initially in his native Jannaba, and later in the vicinity of Kufa, where he moved.

 There he married into the Banu'l-Qassar family, who were prominent members of the Isma'ili community in the area.
 He was proselytised and taught by the Isma'ili missionary (dā'ī) Abu Muhammad Abdan, the brother-in-law of Hamdan Qarmat, the overall leader of the Isma'ili movement in Iraq.
 In the period about 874/884, Abu Sa'id was then in turn sent as a dā'ī to proselytise in Fars, in the area of Jannaba, Siniz, Tawwaj, and Mahruban.
 His mission was successful, and he gathered converts and funds: all dā'īs were required to gather funds for the awaited mahdī, who was still in Occultation.
 Eventually, however, he was denounced to the Sunni authorities.
 His treasure and stores were confiscated, but Abu Sa'id managed to escape and went into hiding, perhaps in Basra.